AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 ```

 ### Finding a Good `find`
 Finding Goods in the warehouse through the name of the Unit Good.
-After finding the goods, it will show the details of all the goods found.
+After finding the Goods, it will show the details of all the Goods found.

 Format: `find n/[NAME]`

+Note:
+* Differs from Viewing a Good as Finding a Good works through searching a keyword and does not require one to know the
+exact SKU of the Good that you are looking for

 Example of finding a Good:<br/>
 Finding if any Unit Good with "Wooden" in its name exists in the warehouse.